 - 1. System is in S4/S5 (not G3) - 2.
 User pushes the power button and holds it down - 3.
-The power LED will change to its secondary color to signal the user to release the power button (approximately 3 seconds) then stop.
+The power LED will change to its secondary color to signal the user to release the power button (approximately 3 seconds); alternately, the system will emit three short beeps from the PC speaker or headphones, if installed, then stop.
 Release immediately. - 4.
 User releases the power button before the 4-second shutdown override.

-If this boot path is taken, the BIOS will use default settings of Performance settings, ignoring settings in VPD where possible.
+If this boot path is taken, the BIOS will use default settings, ignoring settings in VPD where possible.